 I can remember when Joseph was first diagnosed and receiving my one way ticket to board the autism journey train.
 I pictured a train station and just felt lost, overwhelmed and filled with uncertainty, but I knew I had to get on the train.
 I had no idea of what was to come or how I was going to help my son, but I knew I was going to find my way, for Joseph.

-Being an autism mom can be labeled as a life of uncertainty, but it can also be a journey where we can find opportunities for joy.
+Being a mom of an autistic child can be labeled as a life of uncertainty, but it can also be a journey where we can find opportunities for joy.
 When Joseph entered public school I remember feeling like I was releasing him to a lion's den and that he was defenseless.